 Model

-In contrast to what is observed for most vertebrates, where a clear CCO2 can be discerned (Marshall et al. 2013), our VO2 data were curvilinear, such that there was no clear point where the organisms transitioned from oxyregulator to oxyconformer.
+In contrast to what is observed for most vertebrates, where a clear CCO2 can be discerned (Marshall et al. 2013), our VO2 data were curvilinear, such that there was no clear point where the organisms transitioned from a perfect oxyregulator to an oxyconformer.
 Instead we fit a Michaelis-Menten function to our VO2 consumption data:

 VO2=VO2max×CO2C50%VO2+CO2, (1)

-where VO2max is an asymptotic VO2, and C50%VO2 is the value of CO2 where O2max/2.
+where VO2max is an asymptotic VO2, and C50%VO2 is the value of CO2 where VO2 = VO2max/2.
 Importantly, in order to achieve model convergence, we employ a transformation to VO2.
 For each individual, we standardise VO2 based on its maximum value, so all individuals present a relative VO2 bounded between zero and one.
 We note that this transformation implicitly assumes that C50%VO2 is independent of body mass.
-In the appendix we demonstrate how this transformation does not affect our primary goal, which is to estimate C50%VO2 for each species.
+While this transformation affects the estimated VO2max, it does not affect our primary goal, which is to estimate C50%VO2 for each species.

 Model Fitting and statistical tests

-Sites were ranked according to the average of their water flow.
+Sites were ranked according to their average water flow velocities.
 The effects of water flow and time on oxygen availability in the field were analyzed using mixed linear models.
 Ranking of each site according to flow was a fixed factor and sampling location and time (day) were random factors.

-For the C50%VO2 model, we fit equation (1) above inBayesian framework by calling JAGS version 4.2.0 from the R package R2jags version 0.05-6 (Su and Yajima 2015) in order to derive posterior distributions and associated 95% credible intervals (CIs) for the fitted parameters, VO2max and C50%VO2.
+For the C50%VO2 model, we fit equation (1) above in a Bayesian framework by calling JAGS version 4.2.0 from the R package R2jags version 0.05-6 (Su and Yajima 2015) in order to derive posterior distributions and associated 95% credible intervals (CIs) for the fitted parameters, VO2max and C50%VO2.
 We allow VO2max and C50%VO2 to vary randomly among species.
 Random effects were assumed to be normally distributed, with means of 0.
 Fitted parameters were assigned priors that were vague (i.e. locally uniform over the region supported by the likelihood) (Kruschke 2014).
 The posterior distributions of model parameters were estimated using Markov chain Monte Carlo (MCMC) methods by constructing three chains of 1.5 × 106 steps each, including 7.5 × 105-step burn-in periods.
 Chains were thinned using a 375-step interval, so a total of 6,000 steps were retained to estimate posterior distributions (i.e. 3 × (1.5 × 106 - 7.5 × 105)/375 = 6,000).

 We use the species-specific estimates (n = 14) for C50%VO2 obtained in JAGS in order to fit three separate ANOVA’s: one to test for differences in C50%VO2 between species status (native and invasive), a second to test for differences in C50%VO2 between species shape (erect and flat), and a third one to test for differences in C50%VO2 between species status of erect shaped organisms (native and invasive).
 Ideally, a fairer test would be represented by a two-way ANOVA with a formal statistical interaction between status and shape.
 However, given that we only have 14 species in our dataset, doing so would most likely overfit the data (i.e. too many parameters to be estimated from few observations), so our approach is conservative.
 We fit these ANOVA’s for each one of the 6,000 MCMC parameter estimates in order to obtain a full ‘posterior distribution’ of differences in C50%VO2 between categories (status or shape).
-Statistical significance is judged by the lack of overlap between such distributions.
+Statistical significance is judged by the lack of overlap between the 95% credible intervals of such distributions.